 Reprographic reproduction rights (reprorecht): how it works

 Chances are your business has to deal with repo fees.
-Read below what reproduction rights are, when you will receive an invoice and how the amount is determined.
+Read below what reproduction rights are, when you will receive an invoice, and how the amount is determined.

 Reprorecht is a fee entrepreneurs and organisations pay each year for copying text or images for their own use.
-For example, many businesses use an article from a newspaper by posting it on the intranet.
+For example, many businesses use an article from a newspaper by posting it on the intranet.Â

 The Copyright Act states that only a creator of a work has the right to disclose or publish his work.
 Another person can do so if they pay a fee to the creator: reproduction rights.
-A creator can be a writer, photographer, publisher, translator, designer or illustrator.
+This can be done directly or through Reprorecht.
+A creator can be a writer, photographer, publisher, translator, designer, or illustrator. Â

 Dutch Reprographic Reproduction Rights Foundation (Stichting Reprorecht)

 Because it is impossible for businesses or organisations to settle individually with a creator, the Reprorecht Foundation was set up.
-The foundation asks money from businesses and organisations that copy (digital) information from books, magazines and newspapers.
-That money is distributed among 'creators'.
+The foundation asks money from businesses and organisations that copy (digital) information from books, magazines, and newspapers.
+That money is distributed among 'creators'.Â

 How is the amount of the invoice determined?

 The contribution is required by law for businesses that use texts and images from publishers.
 The price depends on the number of employees and the industry you operate in.
-Businesses with up to 20 employees always pay over €20.
+Businesses with up to 20 employees always pay around €20.
 Larger businesses pay a lot more.
 Another factor is whether or not the company uses the information intensively or not.
 The foundation determines this based on SBI codes.
 You can find the rates in the fee schedule (in Dutch).

 What is, and what is not allowed?